-Music instructor Terence Fletcher thinks the most harmful phrase in the English language is “good job.”
+Music instructor, Terence Fletcher, thinks the most harmful phrase in the English language is “good job.”
 Not only does he refuse to encourage his students, he actively discourages them.
-Fletcher hurls profane-laced rants at his pupils, spits out racial and homophobic slurs, repeatedly slaps his star drummer, Andrew, across the face and flings a chair at his head.
-Is Fletcher’s method justified?
-"Whiplash" attempts to answer this question.
+“Whiplash” explores the consequences of Fletcher’s tough love approach.

 The main setting for the film is an elite music school called the Shaffer Conservatory.
 Andrew, played by Miles Teller, is a first year student who desperately wants to succeed.
 His goal is to become a member of the school’s top jazz ensemble, directed by Fletcher.
 This happens early in the film but Andrew learns that he can never relax.
 Fletcher creates a competitive environment of fear and uncertainty in his classroom.
 There is no camaraderie among the students and the players can be ejected from the band at any time.
 Andrew practices so intensely that his hands start to bleed.

-The archetype for this film is really the Western male buddy film.
-Two strong protagonists meet, take the measure of each other in a fist fight, then bond and become allied against a common enemy.
-In “Whiplash," the initial bloody confrontation is replaced by the images of Andrew’s bleeding hands.
-The common enemy is the ordinary life led by such characters as Andrew’s ineffectual father.
-There is no joy in this film and music is simply a weapon used by the two main combatants.
+The archetype for this film is really the Western male buddy picture.
+Two strong protagonists meet, take the measure of each other in a fist fight, then bond and become allies.
+In “Whiplash”, the initial bloody confrontation is replaced by the images of Andrew’s bleeding hands.

-I paid admission to see this film at a theatre.
+I paid for my admission to see this film in a theater.